k-stz/config-weaver-operator/notes.md

 verbs: ["create"]
 ```
 - token should be short-lived and scoped to a minimal audience
+  - scope: for example be bound to the life extend of the controller Pod, or to the `ConfigMapSync-Object`.
+This means in the latter case, that the token would become invalid the moment the ConfigMapSync object were to be deleted.

 Impersonation vs Token Use Tradeoffs
 - 🔄 Impersonation: